WeMakeAppSolution/.github/.github/pull_request_template.md

 ### Extra details (documentation, test cases, flow chart, metrics, internal tools, analytics, etc.)

-(document the steps or embed this PR link to the corresponding section so we can speed up next time)
+(document the steps or embed this PR link to the corresponding section so we can speed up next time, also reference Linear's label)